 Occupied Palestinian Territories

 Although Music as Therapy International has no political bias, we recognise the impact that the current situation in the Occupied Palestinian Territories has on the people living there.
 We have introduced music therapy to a number of schools helping address the emotional needs of children in the region and continue to respond to requests that will strengthen local support of their emerging music therapy practice.
-We are currently piloting our Distance Learning Programme as a way to increase access to training given restrictions on movement for political and safety reasons.

 Impact and Activities to date